-PC Database This is the list of PCs shown when you select the "DMZ PC" or a contains all the configuration data.
+PC Database This is the list of PCs shown when you select the "DMZ PC" or a

 "Virtual Server".
-This database is maintained automatically, but you can add and delete entries for PCs which use a Fixed (Static) IP Address.
+This database is maintained automatically, but you can add and delete entries for PCs which use a Fixed (Static)

+IP Address.

-Config File Backup or restore the configuration file for the TEW-435BRM.
-This file
+Config File Backup or restore the configuration file for the 54Mbps 802.11g ration data.